Corporate Finance Tutorials

 Prime rate refers to the fixed interest rate decided by the federal reserve bank of the country against the prime loans provided by financial institutions.
-Unlike the prime rate, the subprime rates are not fixed.
+Unlike the prime rate, the subprime loan rates are not fixed.
 They keep changing based on different lenders.

 The prime loans are issued among banks or to big industries and have the lowest rates of interest at which money may be borrowed commercially.
 The interest rate applicable on prime loans is relatively fixed in nature.

 And it is based on this rate that the banks decide what rate to charge from its borrowers.
 Thus, those borrowers, who take loans, like auto loans, home loans, personal loans or other small business loans, usually get an interest rate slightly higher than the prime rate.
 This is because such loans have a somewhat higher risk than the prime loans.

 Finally, when it comes to subprime loans, the interest rate will be significantly higher than the prime rate as the credit risk is also very high for them.

 The term credit rating refers to the calculation of a borrower’s credit level or financial status based on different records, which may include records related to the history of his borrowing, lending and earning.
 The term “subprime” refers to those borrowers who have a low credit rating or who have a weak history of credits, which may make them more probable to end up in a loan default than the prime borrowers.
 A financial institution has the rights to check for any records of a borrower applying for a loan and to find out whether they are eligible for a prime loan or a subprime loan.
-Subprime borrowers may have credit histories, which may include:
+Subprime loan borrowers may have credit histories, which may include:

 - Unpaid debt or a history indicating failures to pay debt, which ended up in loan defaults.

 - Have no property or assets in their possession, which can be used as security against the loan.